-Hilary Standing - Research Fellow
+Hilary Standing - Emeritus Fellow

 Hilary is a social anthropologist specialising in health systems development and reproductive and sexual health, with extensive experience of policy engagement on issues of gender and health sector reform and women's reproductive and sexual health, and thirty years experience of work on gender and health.

 Interests include household level and gender aspects of health, formal and informal care systems, gender and equity in health, the management of organisational change in health sector restructuring and improving accountability within health systems.

 Engaging with Health Markets in Low and Middle-Income CountriesIDS Working Paper 443 (2014)